Havana (Windhoek suburb)

 Havana is a suburb of Windhoek, the capital of Namibia.
 It is one of the most impoverished informal settlements in Windhoek.
 Havana is located northwest of Windhoek, in the Khomas region.
 It was named after the capital city of Cuba.
 It was established about two decades ago when the City of Windhoek experienced a high rate of urbanisation due to many people travelling to the capital city for a better way of living and for employment purposes.

-Notable places in Havana informal settlement
+Locales

-There are two schools in the area: Havana secondary project school and Havana primary school.
+There are two schools in the area: Havana Secondary Project School and Havana Primary School.
 Havana Usave Shoprite is another notable place that exists in the area.
-There is as well as a dumping site in the Havana informal settlement.
+There is also a dumping site in the Havana informal settlement.